 After the tragic attacks on the World Trade Center on September 11, 2001, Marcy Borders rose from the ashes and lived to tell about it.

-Photographed covered head to toe in white debris, the woman the world came to know as ‘The Dust Lady’ in the haunting photo died in 2015 from stomach cancer.
-Borders was 42.
+Photographed covered head to toe in white debris, the woman the world came to know as ‘The Dust Lady’ in the haunting photo passed away in 2015 from stomach cancer.
+Borders was only 42.

 Because her image left an indelible impression on the world, it is fitting that she is remembered every year on this solemn occasion.